AluruAayush/SMAGDi/README.md

 Step 1:

-Run the SMAGDi Create MAG for the needed dataset(train split)
+Run the Create MAG for the needed dataset(train split)

 Step 2: